jymesen-wang/2021-TNNLS-SUP/README.md

 Please make sure that the documents Eu2_distance.m and ClusteringMeasure.m are in the same folder as SUP.m and GOSUP.m

 Use the codes, please cite
 Wang J, Wang L, Nie F, et al. Joint Feature Selection and Extraction With Sparse Unsupervised Projection[J].
-IEEE Transactions on Neural Networks and Learning Systems, 2021.
+IEEE Transactions on Neural Networks and Learning Systems, 2021, doi: 10.1109/TNNLS.2021.3111714.

 If you have any questions, please connect wanglinjun@mail.nwpu.edu.cn